ngiann/FastParzenWindows.jl/README.md

 # How to use

+In the present moment this package is not registered.
+It will be registered one more thorough tests have been carried out.

 There are two functions of interest: `fpw` and `cv_fpw`.

 - `fpw` takes two arguments, a N×D data matrix `X` and a scalar `r` which expresses the radius of the hyper-discs in which the data space is partitioned.
 The output is an object of the type `Distributions.MixtureModel`.